clone206/dff/README.md

 }
 ```

-Recovering from tag read error.
+Example of recovering from tag read error.
 The partially read tag, if available,
 will be added to the DffFile object returned in the Id3Error object.

 ```rust